kiwix/kiwix-js/PRIVACY_POLICY.md

 This application only reads the archive files that you explicitly select on your device together with files in its own package.
 Some ZIM archives contain active content (scripts) which may, in rare circumstances, attempt to contact external servers for incidental files such as fonts.
-These scripts will only run if you enable Service Worker mode in Configuration.
+These scripts will only run if you enable ServiceWorker mode in Configuration.
 Nevertheless, if you believe your Internet access is insecure, or is being observed or censored, we recommend that you completely shut down your Internet (Data or WiFi) access before using the application.